dooqod/world-smallest-docker-image/README.md

 We decided to create the smallest one and publish under DockerHub.
 Sounds promising.

 ## Wow moment
-Wow, we can create the smallest Docker image in the wold.
+Wow, we can create the smallest Docker image in the world.
 It can be the MVP and we can try to sell it :)

 So we started this project right away.